 The coldest and iciest part of winter is one time of year when people should exercise the highest degree of caution.
 According to data compiled by the Centers for Disease Control, winter weather conditions kill more than twice as many people as the summer heat.

 Among the various factors that can make winter accidents deadly, 1 million Americans are injured in slip and fall accidents each year.
-Among the 42,480 workplace injuries in 2014 that were caused by ice or snow, 82% of these injuries were the result of slips or falls.
+Most recent data shows that there were 20,460 snow, ice and sleet related injuries resulting in at least one missed day of work.

 Safety Strategies to Stay Safe This Winter